alicefabreverdure/tweet_analysis/README.md

 To dockerize the app, we need to create a docker file. (assuming that you already have docker desktop)

 Thus, we create a file 'Dockerfile'.(Dockerfile is a text document that contains all the commands needed to assemble an image).
-Docker build images automatically by reading the instructions from this Dockerfile.
+Docker builds images automatically by reading the instructions from this Dockerfile.

 In our case, we used python:3.10.8 as base image.
 (It is crucial that you update python and work with python3.10 version so the flair's library work porperly)
-We create the work directory '/app' and copy the files in it.
+In the docker file, we create the work directory '/app' and copy the files in it.
 Moreover, we install the requirements and execute the code with the entrypoint.

  - On local docker (without dockerhub), follow the description below:
 ```